01 of 50

 Shared BedroomContinue to 43 of 50 below.

 43 of 50

 There's something about an attic bedroom that makes it perfect for farmhouse style.
 Maybe it's the coziness of the low roof, perhaps it's the angles, or the way sunlight streams through the high windows.
-Whatever the cause, there's no denying the appeal of a bedroom like the one shown here from Jenna Sue Design Co.Continue to 44 of 50 below.
+Whatever the reason, there's no denying the appeal of a bedroom like the one shown here from Jenna Sue Design Co.Continue to 44 of 50 below.

 44 of 50

 45 of 50

 Looking for a unique alternative to a traditional nightstand?
 Why not try a swing, as in this country charmer?
 Just suspend a rustic wooden swing from the ceiling.
 So cute.Continue to 46 of 50 below.